TiffanyNwanne/Electricity-Consumption-Analysis/README.md

 + 1️⃣ Total Electricity Sales (GWh) – Displays total energy consumption per year.
 + 2️⃣ YoY Growth (%) – Highlights whether electricity demand is rising or falling.
 + 3️⃣ Largest Contributing Sector – Identifies which sector contributes the most to overall revenue.

+## Business Impact & Key Takeaways
+This project provided critical insights for decision-makers in the energy sector:

+✔ Identified the Commercial sector as the fastest-growing revenue driver.
+✔ Helped optimize pricing strategies by sector.
+✔ Used predictive modeling to improve financial planning.
+✔ Built a real-time Tableau dashboard for monitoring revenue trends.